Sarah-LB/HomeLearning/README.md

 -   Stripe payments

+-   Registered users can leave reviews for products.
+These can help future customers to make a more informed choice about their purchases.

+-   A contact form is provided so that users can get in touch with the company directly through the site.

 ## Future Features

--   A messaging service for logged in users via the Account tab.
+-   Create a messaging service for logged in users via the Account tab.
 When registered users submit a contact form it will be stored in their Account as part of the messaging service.

+-   The data from the contact form is currently only stored in the database.
+Create a "receive a copy by email" option so unregistered users can have a record of the communication.

--   Add a rating input in the reviews form and then calculate an average user rating for each product.
+-   Improve the review setup:   -   Add a rating input in the reviews form and then calculate an average user rating for each product.
+                                -   Only allow a user to submit a single review for each product.
+                                -   Only allow users who have previously bought a product to rate and review it.

 ## Technologies Used